marisanest/image-codec/README.md

 ## Results

-Comparing the `image-codec` with a classical JPEG codec using a PSNR (Peak Signal-to-Noise Ratio) measurement, the following quality improvements for an example image can be observed:
+Comparing the `image-codec` with a classical JPEG codec using PSNR (Peak Signal-to-Noise Ratio) measurement, the following quality improvements for an example image can be observed:

 ![](https://github.com/marisanest/image-codec/raw/main/test/psnr_test_image.jpeg)